OOPSpam/blog/_posts/2024-08-13-spam-protection-for-wpforms.md

 ## OOPSpam WordPress plugin

 [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋) is another way to stop spam on your WPForms and WordPress comments.
 The plugin works with OOPSpam API that protects over 3.5M websites daily.
-Both hCaptcha and reCAPTCHA are free except the Custom Captcha, OOPSpam is a premium service and comes with 40 spam checks/m  to test and see the difference.
+Both hCAPTCHA and reCAPTCHA are free except the Custom Captcha, OOPSpam is a premium service and comes with 40 spam checks/m  to test and see the difference.

 It's likely you have already tried the above options, and they didn't work for you.
 For you, it could be [a slow website from reCAPTCHA/hCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) or overwhelming spam you are still getting despite implementing the above alternatives.